 05 of 08

 Culture and comfort, all in one place.
-The Parkhotel has 31 individually furnished rooms with modern amenities like televisions, minibars, bath salts, and wifi - all in a spectacular setting surrounded by moat.
+The Parkhotel has 31 individually furnished rooms with modern amenities like televisions, minibars, bath salts, and wifi - all in a spectacular setting surrounded by a moat.
 Along with a comfortable abode, staying at Parkhotel offers free entrance to the castle park.

 The main castle also houses a historic museum with a large collection of 17th and 18th-century porcelain, paintings, and tapestries.